The good news is that U.S. driving deaths have continued to decline and are at their lowest levels since 1954.

 Transportation Secretary Ray LaHood said that despite the decrease, there are “still far too many people dying in traffic.”

 We agree.
-The Law Offices of Shane Smith represent victims of car crashes in the Atlanta metropolitan area.
+The Shane Smith Law represent victims of car crashes in the Atlanta metropolitan area.
 If you have lost a loved one in a car wreck, we are sorry for your loss and would like to help you get compensation and accountability.